brianglass/anastasis/files/weekday_vespers2.md

 **Cross-Theotokion.**

-Â‘The world has found mercy, O Word, by your Crucifixion, creation has been enlightened, the nations have found salvation, O MasterÂ’, cried the All-pure Virgin, Â‘but now I am wounded, as I see your voluntary passionÂ’.
+‘The world has found mercy, O Word, by your Crucifixion, creation has been enlightened, the nations have found salvation, O Master’, cried the All-pure Virgin, ‘but now I am wounded, as I see your voluntary passion’.

 ON FRIDAY EVENING
 =================